 - Add the eggs and vanilla.
 Beat in the eggs one at a time, scraping down the sides and bottom of the bowl as needed.
 Add the vanilla extract and beat until smooth and fluffy, about 1 minute.

 - Finish the batter.
 Fold in the lemon zest and poppy seeds with a flexible spatula, then gently mix in the sifted flour mixture.
 Carefully stir in the buttermilk and lemon juice and mix until well blended.

 - Install the cake strips.
 Remove the strips from the cold water and gently squeeze them to remove the excess water.
 (The strips should be really wet, but not dripping.
 Don't wring them out.)
 Cinch the strips around each prepared pan.

 - Divide the batter.
 Equally divide the batter among the three pans, using the spatula to smooth the surface of the batter.

 - Bake.
-Bake the cakes at 350 F for 20 minutes, until a toothpick inserted in the center comes out clean.
-Let the cakes cool in the pans for 5 minutes, then flip the cakes onto wire racks and peel off the parchment paper.
+Bake at 350 F for 20 minutes, until a toothpick inserted in the center comes out clean.
+Let them cool in the pans for 5 minutes, then flip onto wire racks and peel off the parchment paper.
 Let the cakes cool completely on the racks, about 30 minutes.